-When asked, a lot of successful entrepreneurs respond with, “well, I just happened to be in the right place at the right time.”
+When asked about their success, a lot of entrepreneurs respond with, “well, I just happened to be in the right place at the right time.”

 Or, “I stumbled upon the opportunity and took it.”